dads7202/assignment2/README.md

 ## 🌟 Highlight
 -   All fine-tuning pre-trained CNN models are better than the original pre-trained models which trained on the ImageNet dataset.
 -   The best model which gives the highest accuracy of test set for this project is the fine-tuning DenseNet121 pre-tained model (DenseNet121-Model 1).
--   Adding layers improves performance which increases accuracy and reduces loss of test set
+-   Adding layers improves performance which increases accuracy and reduces loss of test set.
 -   However, adding too many layers leads to overfitting, which performs well on training data but not on unseen data.

 ## Table of Contents